Nokia Lumia 520: How to set up parental controls

 Now you’ll be prompted to add your child’s Microsoft account details to your own to give you control over their access.
 Sign in and they’ll be added.

 If you want the child to be able to download Xbox games, you’ll also need to navigate to the Xbox website and sign in using your child’s Xbox Live account details, and accept the terms and conditions there.

 Add a parent

-If the other parent want s to be able to control the child’s access, you can also Ass a parent from the My Family home page.
+If the other parent wants to be able to control the child’s access, you can also Add a parent from the My Family home page.
 Don’t worry – parents won’t be able to change each other’s settings!

 Manage app and game downloads